-After taking a medical, sexual and social history, your GP may conduct a physical examination or refer you for tests.
+After taking a medical, sexual and social history, your GP may carry out a physical examination, or refer you for tests.

-After your GP has considered your medical history and carried out a physical examination, they may refer you to a specialist infertility team at an NHS hospital or fertility clinic for some further tests and procedures.
+After your medical history and physical examination have been considered, you may be referred to a specialist infertility team at an NHS hospital or fertility clinic for further tests and procedures.
 These are outlined below.

 Tests for women

-For women, there a number of tests that can be used to try to establish the cause of infertility.
+For women, a number of tests can be used to try and establish the cause of infertility.

-During a progesterone test, a sample of your blood can be tested for progesterone to check whether you are ovulating.
-The test is taken seven days before you expect your period to start.
+A sample of your blood can be tested for a hormone called progesterone, to check whether you are ovulating.
+The timing of the test is based on how regular your periods are.

-Chlamydia is a sexually transmitted infection (STI) that can affect fertility.
-Your GP will use a swab (similar to a cotton bud, but smaller, soft and rounded) to collect some cells from your cervix to test for chlamydia.
+Chlamydia is an STI that can affect fertility.
+A swab (similar to a cotton bud, but smaller, soft and rounded) is used to collect some cells from your cervix to test for chlamydia.
 If you have chlamydia, you will be prescribed antibiotics to treat it.

 A hysterosalpingo-contrast-ultrasonography is a type of ultrasound scan.
 A small amount of fluid will be injected into your womb through a tube that is put into your cervix (the womb opening).
-High frequency sound waves will be used to create an image of your womb and fallopian tubes to highlight abnormalities.
+Ultrasound is used to confirm whether this fluid spills through the tubes.

-A laparoscopy involves making a small incision (cut) in your lower abdomen.
-A thin, tubular microscope called a laparoscope will be used to look more closely at your womb, fallopian tubes and ovaries.
-Dye may be injected into your fallopian tubes through your cervix in order to highlight any blockages in them.
+A laparoscopy involves making a small cut in your lower tummy (abdomen).
+A thin, tubular telescope called a laparoscope will be used to look more closely at your womb, fallopian tubes and ovaries.
+Dye may be injected into your fallopian tubes through your cervix to highlight any blockages in them.

 Examination and tests for men